bch15/oracle-chainlink-example/README.md

 Integrate with Chainlink to securely use an oracle and get off chain data to a smart contract.

 ## Summary
-Example Chainlink and off chain that get data(last ETH price) from various source.
+Example of Chainlink and off chain that get data(last ETH price) from various source.
 Smart contract deployed to Kovan, you can run the contract in remix and get ETH price.

 ## Technologies